sarthakagrawal927/redwood/README.md

 # Redwood

+## Purpose

+To try out this lovely new jamstack.

+## Personal Experience

-Personal Experience : It is too powerful, little buggy sometimes but pretty easy to get hang of, future can be quiet bright if developers keep up the amazing work.
+It is too powerful, little buggy sometimes but pretty easy to get hang of, future can be quiet bright if developers keep up the amazing work.
 I made this full stack app with most of it auto code generation features.
 Still I would not recommend it to use in production right now.
 Provides easy deployments too.

 I would not be continuing with the tutorial or any project with this right now but in future definitely will.